brianmccrory/brianmccrory.github.io/books.md

 READING:

 1. Kotaro Isaka: Who Ga You Ga              2022/23-xx-xx
-1. Roy Sorensen: A Cabinet of Philosophical Curiosities
 1. Ken Follett: Pillars of the Earth

 # 2023

+1. Carlos Ruiz Zafon: The City of Mist      2023-09-29
+1. Roy Sorensen: A Cabinet of Philosophical Curiosities		2023-09-24
 1. Margaret Atwood: Oryx and Crake			2023-09-22
 1. Ruth Ware: The Turn of the Key			2023-09-15
 1. Steven Hall: The Raw Shark Texts        2023-09-10